Zanadukhan/assignment2/README.md

 	the user can be added to additional group along with the initial default group

----

-# User Configuration Script

-Usage:

-setup [options] username

-Description:

-This script will help you install a suite of packages and/or pre-configure the packages for the new user who's name is passed in as an argument

-    Options:

-    -p, -package </path/to/file>

-    This option will take in a file with package names and install them all for the user

-    -c, -configure

-    This option will create symbolic links between the cloned files and their respective file/dir locations in the new user's home directory
+    -i, --id <number>

+    if a specific userID wants to be used for a user, a number can be passed in as an option

+### Example:

+sudo usercreation -i 1001 -h /home/new -s bash -g "wheel nathan" tim

+This would create a new user called tim with the UID and GID of 1001, a home directory at /home/new, belonging to the groups wheel and nathan.